 Is it all about consent?

 “When you read on the internet in marketing sites they only focus on consent.
 Is it all about consent?
 The answer is NO. Consent is not always necessary when you deal with GDPR.
 It’s a common misconception.”Perrine Salagnac, SSC Avocats

-“But if you take into account the other regulations, for example, the “Code des postes et des communications électroniques” (French Post and Electronic Communications Codes) and its application regulated by the entity called ARCEP, you’ll see that in some cases but not in all cases, you must request for consent.
-But it’s not the same consent: one is for collecting data, the other one is for sending SMS.
-They’re two different things”, indicates Sophie.
+“But if you take into account the other regulations, for example, the “Code des postes et des communications électroniques” (French Post and Electronic Communications Codes) and its application regulated by the entity called ARCEP, you’ll see that in some cases but not in all cases, you must request for consent, she says.

 The GDPR states that consent must be:

-- Informed: tell the individual what information you will keep and how you intend to use it
+Tell the individual what information you will keep and how you intend to use it.

 Examples of GDPR-compliant forms

 At Octopush, 70% of our customer base is French, so it made sense to include a dedicated analysis about the different types of consent here.
 Here’s a quick summary of what we discussed with Sophie and Perrine that can serve as a guide.

 Now that you’ve collected personal data from a user, what can you do with it?
 The GDPR says: only use it for the original purpose for which they have been consented .